Project 112/Project SHAD

 To date, there is no clear evidence of specific, long-term health problems associated with participation in Project SHAD.
-VA sponsored a follow-up to the Institute of Medicine study, which concluded that "within the limits of the data available to the committee, the results of the analyses provide no evidence that the health of SHAD veterans overall or those in exposure groups is significantly different from that of similar veterans who did not participate in these tests."
+VA sponsored a follow-up to a study conducted by the Health and Medicine Division (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine, Long-Term Health Effects of Participation in Project SHAD (Shipboard Hazard and Defense), which concluded that "within the limits of the data available to the committee, the results of the analyses provide no evidence that the health of SHAD veterans overall or those in exposure groups is significantly different from that of similar veterans who did not participate in these tests."
 Read the 2016 report.

 Learn about Project 112/SHAD tests of warfare agents.